Skip to content

 • Typically have more non-foreign-key columns than foreign keys

-• Have 2+ foreign keys (representing relationships between entities)
+• Foreign keys represent relationships between entities

 • May have additional attributes (weights, timestamps, quantities)